 The rate range for the subprime loans we looked at increased between 1995 and 1999, with a range in 1995 between 5.00 and 17.99%, and a range in 1999 between 3.00 and 19.99%.
 For Green Tree Financial, one of the lenders we looked at, the range of rates in 1999 alone was between 4.00% and 19.99%.
-By contrast, the range of rates in the conventional market was never more than 2 percentage points.[5]
+By contrast, the range of rates in the conventional market was never more than 2 percentage points.[8]

 With 30-year treasury bond rates fluctuating between 5 and 7% during the same time period, subprime mortgage lenders charged as much as 13 percentage points above comparable treasury rates.
 On the other hand, the median subprime mortgage rates were typically 4 to 5 percentage points above comparable treasury securities, so that the bulk of subprime lending was being done well below the Treasury + 10% HOEPA trigger.
-[6] Reducing the trigger to Treasury + 6% or 8% will not substantially reduce the availability of subprime mortgage credit.
+[9] Reducing the trigger to Treasury + 8% will not substantially reduce the availability of subprime mortgage credit.

 Moreover, those loans that are written at such high interest rates are highly likely to have predatory features, and/or to involve borrowers at very high risk of default and foreclosure, for whom HOEPA protections are especially important.
 Professor Mansfield's data suggest that even a reduced cutoff of Treasury + 6 points would affect fewer than 25% of loans made in the 1995 to 1999 period.
-[7]
+[10]

 The presumed justification for charging a higher rate to one subprime borrower than another is the credit risk, i.e. the risk of loss in the event of default and foreclosure.
 This risk is numerically small, even in cases of subprime mortgages of relatively lower credit quality.
-Typical subprime lenders experience annual loss rates below 1% of the their loan portfolios.[8]
+While there may be an increased risk of default, the risk of actual loss is small because subprime lenders require lower than conventional loan-to-value ratios.
+Consequently, there is usually plenty of equity to cover losses in the event of foreclosure.
+This result is borne out by the facts.
+Typical subprime lenders experience annual loss rates below 1% of the their loan portfolios.[11]
 Subprime mortgage lenders concentrating on the most risky borrowers still report modest losses.
-For example, Aames Financial Corp. reported in February 1999 that its actual annual losses as of 12/31/98 were 1.08% of the serviced portfolio, and it estimated cumulative (i.e. not annual, but over the life of the loan pool) losses of 2.7% of the balance of loans securitized.[9]
-A more conservative lender, New Century Financial, reported in March 2000 that its current loan production was a mix of about 25% "C" category loans, 20% "B" category, and 55% "A-" or "A" categories.[10]
+For example, Aames Financial Corp. reported in February 1999 that its actual annual losses as of 12/31/98 were 1.08% of the serviced portfolio, and it estimated cumulative (i.e. not annual, but over the life of the loan pool) losses of 2.7% of the balance of loans securitized.
+A more conservative lender, New Century Financial, reported in March 2000 that its current loan production was a mix of about 25% "C" category loans, 20% "B" category, and 55% "A-" or "A" categories.[12]
 New Century did not provide annual loss information, but the foreclosure rate was about 2.5% and recoveries on foreclosures ranged from 63% to 100% (on reinstated loans) suggesting a loss rate below 1%.